PraiseKeyz/stage0/README.md

-Public API - Email, Datetime, and GitHub URL
+Public API - Email, CurrentTime, and GitHub URL

-This is a simple public API built using **Node.js**, **Express.js**, and **CORS**.
+This is a simple public API built using Node.js, Express.js, and CORS.
 The API returns a JSON response containing an email address, the current datetime, and a GitHub URL.

 Features
 - Returns a JSON response with an email address, current datetime, and GitHub URL.